XY-Showing/Fairabel/README.md

 # Fairabel
-This repository is to facilitate the replication of the bias mitigation approach.
+This repository is provided to facilitate the replication of the manuscript entitled ``Software Fairness Analysis and Repair via Causal Model-Guided Data Mutation''.

 ## Experimental environment